SHIFT: Architecture in Times of Radical Change—2025 Biennial Participants Announced

 French 2D (Boston, United States)

-Ignacio Galán, David Gissen, Alessandro Orsini, and Nick Roseboro (New York, United States)
+Ignacio G. Galán, David Gissen, Architensions (Alessandro Orsini, Nick Roseboro) (New York, United States)

 Jacqueline Kiyomi Gork (Los Angeles, United States)